oracle/python-cx_Oracle/doc/subscription.rst

 .. attribute:: Subscription.operations

-   This read-only attribute returns the operations that will send notifications for each table that is registered using this subscription.
+   This read-only attribute returns the operations that will send notifications for each table or query that is registered using this subscription.

 .. attribute:: Subscription.port